 - Make each page or post of your website about a specific topic, which naturally optimizes the page.

 - Incorporate the most important keywords early in the copy (within the first 50 – 100 words).

-- Create long form content as it ranks better than short.
+- Create long form, evergreen or cornerstone content as it ranks better than short.

 Use of heading tags in your content helps your content for both SEO and usability.

 - The reader skim your content for areas of interest